privacyint/appdata-environment-desktop/README.md

 Debian is a flavour of GNU/Linux, a UNIX-like Kernel and operating system architecture.

-Debian Buster is the current stable release of the operating system.
-Buster differs from the previous stable release (Stretch) in that it incorporates an updated version of Python which eases the installation of mitmproxy, a major component of this toolset

 ### mitmproxy (4.0.4)

 mitmproxy is an open-source proxy (intermediary) server written in Python.